sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

                 ```
 - **events_rnn_graph.py**
     - **Modified the loss function**
-        - Added **Rhythm loss** and **Harmonic progression loss** on top of the original loss function.
+        - Added **Rhythm loss** and **Harmonic Tension Loss** on top of the original loss function.
-            - To enable Rhythm loss, use the following command line:
+            - To enable Rhythm Loss, use the following command line:
                 ```
                 --rhythm_loss \
                 ```
-            - To enable Harmonic progression loss, use the following command line:
+            - To enable Harmonic Tension Loss, use the following command line:
                 ```
                 --harmony_loss \
                 ```